Remembering the 'Forgotten War'

 Tom Emery is a freelance writer and historical researcher from Carlinville, Illinois.
 He may be reached at 217-710-8392 or ilcivilwar@yahoo.com.

-This article originally appeared on The Monroe News: Tom Emery: Remembering the 'Forgotten War'
+This article originally appeared on The Daily Telegram: Tom Emery: Remembering the 'Forgotten War'